 \section{SUMMARY AND DISCUSSION}

-In this article, we have systematically investigated the braiding of topological edge state pairs protected by dual symmetries, namely time-independent inversion symmetry and time-dependent interchain symmetry, based on coupled SSH chains.
+In this article, we have systematically investigated the permutation of topological edge state pairs protected by dual symmetries, namely time-independent inversion symmetry and time-dependent interchain symmetry, based on coupled SSH chains.
 Specifically, we observed the twisted energy spectrum and braiding structure of these edge state pairs, which originate from the swapping property of the eigenvalues of the time-dependent interchain symmetry operator.
 Furthermore, we achieved symmetry-protected adiabatic evolution and realized high-fidelity, ratio-tunable topological transport from one end of a chain to the two ends of another chain.
-Through non-Abelian topological transport and HOM interference of edge states, we demonstrate the key signatures of non-Abelian braiding: specifically, the swapping of edge state pairs and the order dependence of braiding outcomes.
-Moreover, we point out that the symmetry-protected non-Abelian braiding can be extended to bulk states.
+Through non-Abelian topological transport and HOM interference of edge states, we demonstrate the key signatures of non-Abelian permutation: specifically, the swapping of edge state pairs and the order dependence of permutation outcomes.
+This symmetry-protected non-Abelian transport and interference can be directly generalized to scenarios with more than three pairs of edge states by designing appropriate symmetry operators and Hamiltonians \cite{LongPRL2024}.
+Additionally, considering internal degrees of freedom such as spin may eliminate the need for next-nearest coupling required for the permutation of multiple pairs of edge states.
+Moreover, we point out that the symmetry-protected non-Abelian permutation can be extended to bulk states.

 Lastly, we briefly discuss the experimental feasibility of our protocol.
 Photonic waveguide arrays represent a promising platform for exploring topological features and non-Abelian physics.
 Indeed, a range of key phenomena, including adiabatic pumping of topological edge states \cite{YEKrausPRL2012}, topological protection of entanglement \cite{MCRechtsmanOptica2016,MWangNanophotonics2019}, HOM interference of topological states of light \cite{JLTambascoSA2018}, non-Abelian Thouless pumping \cite{SunNP2022}, and non-Abelian braiding of photonic modes \cite{ZhangNP2022}have been observed using this system.
 Notably, the adiabatically modulated Aubry-Andr\'{e}-Harper model can be realized by slowly varying the spacing between waveguides along the propagation axis \cite{YEKrausPRL2012,JLTambascoSA2018}.
 Thus, adiabatically modulated photonic waveguide arrays serve as a viable platform for testing our protocol.